dialoguebranch/dlb-web/README.md

 * Open a terminal and enter the `{GIT}/dialoguebranch/dlb-web/dlb-web-service` folder.
 * Build the WAR file with this command: `./gradlew clean updateConfig build`.
 You can repeat this command when you want to deploy your code changes.

+### 2.2.
+Build DLB Web Client Image
+* Still in the terminal in your `{GIT}/dialoguebranch/` folder, enter the following command to build the Docker image: `docker build --no-cache -t dlb-web-client -f ./dlb-web/dlb-web-client-vuejs/Dockerfile .`

+In the development environment, this image will not be used.
+You can run the client in development mode with these steps:

+* Open a terminal and enter the `{GIT}/dialoguebranch/dlb-web/dlb-web-client-vuejs` folder.
+* Start the client with these commands: \
+  `npm install` (only the first time or when you change dependencies)\
+  `npm run dev`

 ### 2.3.
 Running DLB Web Service and Keycloak using Docker Compose
 * In your terminal, navigate to the `{GIT}/dialoguebranch/dlb-web/docker-compose/` folder.
 * Run using `docker compose -f compose-with-keycloak.yml up`
 * Or, if you built the dev image, run `docker compose -f compose-with-keycloak-dev.yml up -d`, and then you can close this terminal.

 ### 2.4.
 Test the Setup
-* Open a web-browser in http://localhost:8080/.
+* Open a web-browser in http://localhost:8081/.
 This should bring up the Keycloak administration panel.
 Log in with the default username and password (admin/admin), and do the following:
   * Make sure that the currently selected Realm is `dialoguebranch` (click Manage realms).
   * Create a user with e.g. username `user`, fill in an email address, first name and last name, check "email verified".